quickwit-oss/chitchat/README.md

 only transfer updates or deltas of the state.
 In addition, delta can be partial in order to fit a UDP packet.

-All nodes keep updating an heartbeat key, so that any node should keep receiving updates from about any live nodes.

-Not receiving any update from node for a given amount of time can therefore be regarded as a sign of failure.
-Rather than using a hard threshold, we use phi-accrual detection to dynamically compute a threshold.

 We also abuse `chitchat` in Quickwit and use it like a reliable broadcast, with different caveats.